Federal And Private Student Loan Grace Periods Explained

 Planning for Life After the Grace Period

 As your grace period comes to an end, it’s crucial to prepare for active repayment.
-Begin by reviewing the terms of your loans and understanding your monthly payment amounts.
-Setting up a budget that accounts for loan repayment ensures you can manage your finances effectively.
+Begin by reviewing the terms of your loans and understanding your expected monthly payment.
+Creating a budget that includes your student loan payments ensures you can manage your finances effectively.

 Building an Emergency Fund